steveloughran/hadoop-trunk/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/fsdatainputstream.md

 The semantics of `java.io.Closeable` are defined in the interface definition within the JRE.

-The operation MUST be idempotent; the following sequence is not an error
+The operation MUST be idempotent; the following sequence is not an error:

     FSDIS.close();
     FSDIS.close();

 #### Implementation Notes

-* Implementations SHOULD be robust against failure -if an inner stream is closed, it should be checked for being `null` first.
+* Implementations SHOULD be robust against failure.
+If an inner stream is closed, it should be checked for being `null` first.

-* Implementations SHOULD NOT raise `IOException` exceptions (or any other exception) during this operation -client applications often ignore these, or may fail unexpectedly.
+* Implementations SHOULD NOT raise `IOException` exceptions (or any other exception) during this operation.
+Client applications often ignore these, or may fail unexpectedly.